 Viruses do have DNA or RNA.
 They do have a structure of sorts.
 They make copies of themselves but they need another living cell to make their parts and put them together.
 Outside of another living cell, they don’t do anything.
 They don’t eat or sleep or react to light or heat or pressure.
 But, there are scientists who think they are not living and other scientists who believe they should be part of the organization of life.

 I’ve created a cool reading activity to let you or your middle to high school level students decide for yourselves.
 Are viruses a living thing or not?
-Use the form below to sign up to my newsletter and get free access to my resource library.
-You’ll find the activity free for download there along with loads of other cool activities and printables.
+Check out the activity in my TPT store by clicking the picture below.